PabloPenia/Localization-Fix-For-Vox-Populi/README.md

 Fix all wrong data from all Vox Populi MODS on non-english installs.

-**Important Note:** This is not a translation mod, only will fix all wrong data from policies, buildings, wonders , tech, civilizations, leaders and units that has been rebalanced by Vox Populi.
-For spanish users, we have a package with translations, read the "translations" section.

 ### Requeriments

 * Non-english install of the game